-While the scenery was calming, the navigation was a challenge.
-While the channels are wide in places, they were also very shallow and shoaling at intersections is constantly changing and not represented on the charts.
-As we entered the Mud River, known for its shallow depths, I was glad we were advised to run this area as much as possible at high tide.
-In just a few seconds, you could go from 12 feet to 5 feet, and I needed to quickly pull back on the throttle while trying to decide whether to continue or seek deeper water.
+The scenery was calming, but the navigation was a challenge.
+While the channels are wide in places, they were also very shallow and there is shoaling at intersections where inlets cross the ICW.
+The shoaling is constantly changing and not represented on the charts.
+As we entered the Mud River, known for its shallow depths, I was glad we were advised to go through this area as much as possible at high tide.
+In just a few seconds, you could go from 12 ft. to 5 ft., and frequently I needed to quickly pull back on the throttle while trying to decide whether to continue or seek deeper water.
 The river was milk chocolate brown, so there was no way to judge the depth by sight.

 We had planned to anchor out, but just last night we learned of the Sunbury Crab Co.
-Restaurant & Marina, which is a seven-mile detour up the Medway River near St. Catherines Sound.
+Restaurant & Marina, which is a seven-mile detour up the Medway River near St. Catherine's Sound.
 They feature fresh steamed blue crabs caught daily, wild Georgia shrimp, and local oysters.
-The food alone sounded so intriguing, we decided to give it a try.
+The food alone sounded so intriguing that we decided to give it a try.
 Sunbury was a favorite location for plantation owners to build second homes to escape the summer heat, and two of the signers of the Declaration of Independence owned land here.
 We spent time with the owners, Barney and Elaine, who have been here over 30 years.
-They are genuine southerners and a pleasure to get to know.
-Anne had a wonderful mahi mahi, and here I am shucking clams and making a general mess in the process.
+They are genuine Southerners and a pleasure to get to know.
+Anne had a wonderful mahi-mahi, and here I am shucking clams and making a general mess in the process.
 The wind is down, and the forecast is for temperatures to go up.
 Life is good.

 |Larry shucking clams|